Ashwagandha

 Ashwagandha may work with cortisol, a stress hormone, to reduce stress and anxiety.
 Combined, these effects might help ashwagandha encourage sleep and enhance resilience.

-Research indicates that the best results are achieved with 500 to 600 mg daily doses for eight weeks.
+Research indicates that the best results are achieved with daily doses of 500 to 600 mg for eight weeks.

 Unveiling Ashwagandha’s Benefits